gruns/blagoblag/content/drafts/introduction-to-fuzzing-in-python-with-afl.rst

 uses coverage data about what paths are being taken to find interesting new bugs.

-To get started, you'll first need to install afl, if you're on OS X and using
+To get started, you'll first need to install afl.
+If you're on OS X and using
 Homebrew:

 .. code-block:: console

     $ brew install afl-fuzz

-Next you'll probably want to create a virtualenv, and inside of it you'll want to grab a copy of the Python afl tooling and install it into your virtualenv:
+Next you'll probably want to create a virtualenv.
+Inside of it you'll want to grab a copy of the Python afl tooling and install it into the virtualenv:

 .. code-block:: console